EdgeFirstAI/documentation/docs/getting_started/index.md

-For more details regarding deploying validation sessions, please see [Validating Modelpack](../models/modelpack/validation.md) for validating Vision models and [Validating Fusion](../models/fusion/validation.md) for validating Fusion models
+For more details regarding deploying validation sessions, please see [Validating Modelpack](../models/modelpack/validation.md) for validating Vision models and [Validating Fusion](../models/fusion/validation.md) for validating Fusion models.